techyporcupine/nixos-config/readme.md

 10. Change password with `passwd`

-11. Connect to internet ([WiFi](https://nixos.org/manual/nixos/stable/#sec-installation-manual-networking) or Ethernet)

-12. Copy flake onto new NixOS install and enter it's directory.

-13. Run `nix-shell -p gitMinimal` (to get Git for HM) and then `home-manager switch --flake .#techyporcupine`

-14. After that completes, reboot for good measure and then log in through GDM!
+11. Log in through GDM, and you should be good!
 All done!!